Clement-Lelievre/puzzle_rush_bot_OOP/README.md

 There is still much room for improvement as this is only a first version.
 - for example, using WebDriverWait... in selenium would be better than time.sleep() as it i more robust
 - I noticed that my program is faster at making the first move of each challenge than the remaining moves and cannot understand why yet
+- -generally speaking, I'm sure the program can be made faster

 ## Files and directories